simk209/adopt-a-dog/README.md

 # Adopt a Dog

 ## Description
 This project is a website designed to help users search for and get matched with shelter dogs.
 Users have the ability to filter dogs by breed or zipcode, and they can sort search results alphabetically by breed in ascending or descending order.
-Additionally, users can mark dogs as favorites and then generate a match based on their preferences.
+Additionally, users can mark dogs as favorites and then generate a match from that list of favorites.

 ## Installation